-Monday 4:30pm - 6pm Tuesday & Wednesday 10am - 1pm Thursday 10am - 1pm & 4:30pm - 6pm he United Way of Tri-County understands people need help during all hours of the day and night.
+Monday & Tuesday & Thursday 10am-1pm Wednesday 3pm - 6pm Closed Friday he United Way of Tri-County understands people need help during all hours of the day and night.
 That's why we operate two helplines to meet the needs of residents in our communities - 24 hours a day, seven days a week, every day of the year.

-Café Hours: (All meals are take-out only) Lunch: Monday-Friday 12:30pm-2pm Dinner: Monday-Friday 4:45pm-6pm
+Café Hours: (Dine-In & take-out) Lunch: Monday-Friday 12:30pm-1:30pm Dinner: Monday-Friday 5:00pm-6pm

+Director: Jodi Breidel

-To donate to the WHEAT Community Connections, visit us online at uwotc.org/WHEAT
+To donate to the WHEAT Community Connections,

+visit us online at uwotc.org/WHEAT